daihang16/nubeamdedup/README.md

 Miscellaneous parameters:
 --strand or -s: Whether take reads from complementary strand into account.
 Accept boolean 1 (default) or 0.
 --remove or -r: Whether output removed duplicated reads.
 Accept boolean 0 (default) or 1.
 --gz or -z: Compression level of output file.
 Accept integer 0 (default) to 9.
 If 0 (default), the output data will not be compressed and will be written to plain text file; otherwise, the output data will be written to gzip format file, with the compression level suggested by user.
-If compression is needed, a compression level of 6 is recommended as a compromise between speed and compression.
+If compression is needed, a compression level less than 3 is recommended as a compromise between speed and compression.

 -h: print this help
 ```